 Physical property data were acquired on all cores from Holes U1604A and U1604B using the WRMSL for wet bulk density from GRA, MS, and P-wave velocity (PWL).
 We also measured NGR in all sections longer than 50 cm.
 Thermal conductivity was measured in one whole-round section per core when possible from Hole U1604A and below 250 m CSF-A in Hole U1604B.
-Thermal conductivity was measured on the working-half sections if the sediment was too hard or the whole-round measurement readings were unreliable.
-In the upper 250 m CSF-A of Hole U1604B, only NGR and low-resolution MS were logged.
-Cores 400-U1604B-1H through 35F constitute a replica of Hole U1604A, so equilibration to room temperature and GRA measurements were avoided in the interest of stratigraphic correlation and sedaDNA sampling.
+Thermal conductivity was measured on the working section halves if the sediment was too hard or the whole-round measurement readings were unreliable.
+In the uppermost 250 m of Hole U1604B, only NGR and low-resolution MS were logged.
+Cores 1H-35F constitute a replica of Hole U1604A, so equilibration to room temperature and GRA measurements were avoided in the interest of stratigraphic correlation and sedaDNA sampling.
 Thus, PWL measurements were not made and the GRA source was kept inactive during WRMSL logging.

 Prominent variations in physical property values occur at similar depths in NGR, density, and MS and are associated with major lithologic changes in the cores.
 More uniform lithologies are reflected by more monotonous physical property signals.
-The correlation between these physical properties distinguishes the four PP units (I-IV) of Site U1604.
+The correlation between these physical properties distinguishes the four PP units (I-IV) at Site U1604.
 PP Unit I (0-13 m CSF-A) is distinguished by increases in NGR, density, and MS that may be related to a decrease in water content below the mudline.
-Below, in PP Unit II (13-90 m CSF-A) high amplitude variability in NGR, density, and MS reflects broad variability in the lithology.
+Below, in PP Unit II (13-90 m CSF-A), high-amplitude variability in NGR, density, and MS reflects broad variability in the lithology.
 Low values of NGR, density, and MS correlate with mud intervals, whereas intervals of interbedded mud and sand have higher NGR, density, and MS values.
 In PP Unit III (90-210 m CSF-A), NGR, MS, and density increase slightly downhole within the unit.
-The low variability of these physical properties in PP Unit III is within a sand dominated lithology, and minimum MS and NGR values in the unit correlate to intervals of mud.
-PP Unit IV (210-420 m CSF-A) is defined by low amplitude variability of NGR, MS, and density, which all slightly decrease downhole within the unit, which corresponds to a lithologic transition from mud to sand layers interbedded with diamicton.
+The low variability of these physical properties in PP Unit III is within a sand-dominated lithology, and minimum MS and NGR values in the unit correlate to intervals of mud.
+PP Unit IV (210-420 m CSF-A) is defined by low-amplitude variability of NGR, MS, and density, which all slightly decrease downhole within the unit, corresponding to a lithologic transition from mud to sand layers interbedded with diamicton.

-Samples for headspace gas, IW chemistry, and bulk sediment geochemistry were analyzed at Site U1604.
-Headspace hydrocarbon gas concentrations are low in the upper 200 m CSF-A, and higher concentrations of methane, with a low yet consistent presence of ethane, are present in sediment below 200 m CSF-A. The main findings from IW analysis include decreases in lithium and potassium with depth.
-A monotonic decrease in sulfate with depth to a minimum at ~200 m CSF-A provides evidence for a sulfate-methane transition zone.
+Samples for headspace gas, IW chemistry, and bulk sediment geochemistry were analyzed for Site U1604.
+Headspace hydrocarbon gas concentrations are low in the uppermost 200 m, and higher concentrations of methane, with a low yet consistent presence of ethane, are present in sediment below 200 m CSF-A. The main findings from IW analysis include decreases in lithium and potassium with depth.
+A monotonic decrease in sulfate with depth to a minimum at ~200 m CSF-A provides evidence for a SMTZ.
 IW iron, manganese, and phosphate concentrations are elevated near the seafloor and sharply decrease to low concentrations with depth (below ~20 m CSF-A).
-Increases in IW calcium and alkalinity in the upper ~25 m CSF-A may indicate dissolution of calcium carbonate minerals.
-Elemental analysis of solid material revealed overall low concentrations of carbon and nitrogen across most intervals, albeit individual layers were rich in $CaCO_3$ with contents of up to 60%.
+Increases in IW calcium and alkalinity in the uppermost ~25 m may indicate dissolution of CaCO3 minerals.
+Elemental analysis of solid material revealed overall low concentrations of carbon and nitrogen across most intervals, although individual layers were rich in CaCO3 with contents of up to 60%.